 Employers paid out a record $61.6 million through the EEOC in 2021 for allegations regarding workplace harassment.

-While this chapter is devoted primarily to sexual harassment, employers should be aware of, and take steps to prevent, harassment based on:
+While this topic is devoted primarily to sexual harassment, employers should be aware of, and take steps to prevent, harassment based on:

 Sexual harassment is a form of sex discrimination that violates both Title VII and Massachusetts law.
 Both laws prohibit two types of sexual harassment: